SkeletonMan03/FZEasyMarauderFlash/README.md

 * Try a different cable
 * Try a different USB port
 * Check your permissions.
 On Linux, you may have to change ownership of the serial port, for example, /dev/ttyUSB0 is typically owned by root, so you may need to run something like `chown user:group /dev/ttyUSB0`
+* If you're using Windows, don't use Git Bash, it doesn't work well with this script.
+Instead, use Powershell, Windows Terminal, or even CMD

 ## TODO:
 * Code cleanup.